LaTeX Lists and Tables

 long sentance in a cell can make the size strange, or even extend it beyond the page.
 A special

-alignment can be used in this case, p
+alignment can be used in this case, p.
+Compare these two examples:

 \documentclass{article}